cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 ### Implementation

 The following implementation instructions that reference the Azure AD PIM service will vary if using a third-party PAM system instead.
-The Azure AD PIM service provides two methods for assigning role permissions to users and this section provides instructions that cover both methods.
-The methods differ with respect to how a user activates their roles.
-- **Method 1 (PIM for Roles)**: Using this approach a user must activate each role they are assigned to one by one.
-For example, if a user was assigned to three roles and needed to use all three roles concurrently, the user would need to perform three activations.
-- **Method 2 (PIM for Groups)**: Using this approach a user activates their membership in a group.
-The group itself is assigned to one or more roles.
-When a user activates their membership in a group that is assigned to multiple roles, the user receives each of the roles at the time of activation and does not need to active each role one by one.

 #### MS.AAD.7.1v1 Instructions